Union vote at Amazon's NY warehouse big step closer - NewsBreak

 Union vote at Amazon's NY warehouse big step closer

-NEW YORK — (AP) — The National Labor Relations Board said there was sufficient interest to form a union at an Amazon distribution center in New York, after union organizers on Monday delivered hundreds of signatures to the agency — a key step in authorizing a vote that could establish the first union at the nation's largest online retailer.
+The National Labor Relations Board said there was enough interest to form a union at an Amazon distribution center in New York after union organizers on Monday delivered hundreds of signatures to the agency — a key step in authorizing a vote that could establish the first union at the nation's largest online retailer.

 Organizers delivered more than 2,000 signed union-support cards to the NLRB's Brooklyn office after launching the effort in April.
-The specific number of signatures was not immediately available.
+The specific number of signatures was not immediately availalble.

 “This is a small victory," said Christian Smalls, a former employee of the retail giant who now leads the fledgling Amazon Labor Union, adding, “We know the fight has just started.”